-This checklist for winter day hike essentials is dialed-in for the Catskills.
+This gear checklist for winter day-hikes is dialed-in for the Catskills.
 It’s a great jumping-off list for hiking in the winter or hiking in snow.

-This checklist of day hike essentials builds on the post Winter Hiking Gear: Survive & Thrive in the Cold which you should review before continuing.
+This checklist of hiking gear builds on Winter Hiking Gear: Survive & Thrive in the Cold which you should review before continuing.
 The winter-specific essentials listed here are all in addition to The 10 Essentials and a basic mountain hiking kit.

 - Pre-Planning – research your route, emergency numbers, basic gear requirements

 - Clothes – winter hiking requires many more layers than three-season hiking

 - Traction – proper winter traction is crucial for your safety